apache/airflow/BREEZE.rst

 The flag ``--airflow-site-directory`` takes the path of the cloned ``airflow-site``.
 The command will not proceed if this is an invalid path.

-Those are all available flags of ``release-management publish-docs`` command:
+These are all available flags of ``release-management publish-docs`` command:

 .. image:: ./images/breeze/output_release-management_publish-docs.svg
   :target: https://raw.githubusercontent.com/apache/airflow/main/images/breeze/output_release-management_publish-docs.svg